RaymondByc/raymondbyc-github.io/index.md

 ### 3D Semantic Reconstruction from a Monocular Camera with a Novel Multi-task Network (2018.8 - 2019.2)

-This work was performed when  I studied at [Institute of Unmanned Systems @SYSU](https://www.usilab.cn/) as a summer research intern, under the supervision of [Prof.Chen](http://carlib.net/).
+This work was performed when I visited [Institute of Unmanned Systems @SYSU](https://www.usilab.cn/) as a summer research intern, under the supervision of [Prof.Chen](http://carlib.net/).

-We explore the interplay between low-level features for both depth and semantic prediction.
+We explored the interplay between low-level features for both depth and semantic prediction.
 The proposed network can produce __the depth and semantic maps simultaneously__, which provides basic knowledge for further semantic map reconstruction.
 We apply __image segmentation techniques__ to __refine the depth prediction__ to reduce the fluctuations caused by convolution layers.
 The final map is saved in __a memory-friendly way__ to present a large-scale urban scene.

 __The corresponding paper is accepted by IROS 2019.__

 <img src="images/3D_Semantic_Restruction.png" width="100%">

 ### Image Despeckling with Fractional Total Variational Loss (2017.11 - 2018.5)
-Motivated in __Applications in Fractional Calculus__ Course, we tried to apply fractional calculus to image denoising.In terms of __long-term memory, non-locality, and weak singularity,__ fractional differential of an image can preserve __the low-frequency contour feature in the smooth area, and non-linearly keep high-frequency edge information and texture information.__
+Motivated by the __Applications in Fractional Calculus__ Course, we applied fractional-calculus techniques in the image denoising task.
+Due to its advantages, __long-term memory, non-locality and weak singularity,__ the fractional-differential result of images can preserve __the low-frequency feature in the smooth area such as contours, and at the same time,  keep high-frequency information such as textures.__

-We proposed __FID-CNN__ with a 8 layer CNN network to feature extraction and fractional total variational loss to preserve details of SAR image.
+We proposed __FID-CNN__, a 8-layer CNN network with fractional total variational loss.
+Ablation experiments shows the proposed method has a better performance in preserving details .

-Ablation experiments were carried out to demonstrate the effectiveness of the method. __The paper is accepted by ICIC2018.__
+__The paper is accepted by ICIC2018.__

 We also transferred the main ideas to low-dose CT images and modified our method to make it more suitable for its characteristics. __The paper is accepted by Neurocomputing.__